thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker-Containers-SRS.md

 ### 1.3 Intended Use

-- The intended use of the containers is to provide the functionality for the mentioned conversions.
+- The intended use of this feature is to provide the functionality for the mentioned conversions.
   The user will submit either a Jupyter Notebook or a Word document file to OnTrack, and each container will be used, depending on the file type, to make the necessary conversion of the submitted file to PDF format.